Feels like solitary confinement, not allowed to meet anyone: Umar Khalid tells court

 Elgar Parishad: Umar Khalid likely to come under NIA’s scanner

 Khalid is currently under arrest for his alleged role in the Delhi riots case.
 The NIA in its chargesheet pertaining to Hany Babu had cited a witness.
 It says that Hany Babu inculcated Maoist sympathies in the students in Delhi.

 Quoting a witness, the NIA said that Babu had in particular inculcated Maoist sympathies in Dalit students coming from oppressed backgrounds.
-Further the witness also says that Umar Khalid was an urban party member.
+Further, the witness also says that Umar Khalid was an urban party member.

 The Delhi police on the other hand said that the conspirators used a WhatsApp group to incite the violence and a total of 25 groups were specially created for 25 protest sites.
 While the impression was given that the protests were about the amended citizenship law, in realty these conspirators were using the groups to guide people on the ground, the police further added.

 Each of these chat groups had its own role in the conspiracy.
 While some groups have been deleted, others have been recovered and submitted as evidence.

 Tahir Hussain, Md Parvez Ahmed, Md Iliyas, Saifi Khalid, Ishrat Jahan, Miran Haider, Safoora Zargar, Asif Iqbal Tanha, Shadab Ahmed, Natasha Narwal, Devangana Kalita, Tasleem Ahmed, Saleem Malik, Md Saleem Khan, and Athar Khan have been named in the chargesheet.

 The police also said that the conspirators used code words within the groups to convey secret messages.
 They also gave hate speeches at Jafrabad Metro Station and were continuously present there till the last.